-Substantially all of the Port's full-time and qualifying part-time employees participate in the statewide retirement system administered by the Washington State Department of Retirement Systems (DRS), under cost-sharing, multiple-employer public employee defined benefit and defined contribution retirement plans.
+Substantially all of the Port's full-time and qualifying part-time employees participate in the statewide retirement system administered by the Washington State Department of Retirement Systems, under cost-sharing, multiple-employer public employee defined benefit and defined contribution retirement plans.
 The state Legislature establishes, and amends, laws pertaining to the creation and administration of all public retirement systems.

-DRS, a department within the primary government of the State of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
+The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available comprehensive annual financial report (CAFR) that includes financial statements and required supplementary information for each plan.
 The DRS CAFR may be obtained by writing to: